Hilary Duff: 2010–2013: Other endeavors

 Duff continued to appear in film roles, starring in the ABC Family television film Beauty & the Briefcase (2010), where she also served as an executive producer.
 The film saw Duff as a fashion magazine columnist who wrote about her dating struggles in the city.
 The premiere received 2.4 million viewers, attracting a strong female audience that drove the network to an all-time high in viewers.
 Following this appearance, she made another in an episode of the NBC sitcom Community.
 She then co-starred as Raven Halfacre, the teenage daughter of a promiscuous alcoholic, in the drama Bloodworth.
 Her performance was generally praised, with The Examiner writing that the "biggest surprise performance [in the film] probably belongs to Hilary Duff."
 In 2010, Duff set up a book-writing deal with Simon & Schuster.
-She collaborated with Elise Allen on a young adult novel titled Elixir which was published in October 2010.
-It was subsequently released internationally and became a New York Times best-seller.
+She collaborated with Elise Allen on a young adult novel titled Elixir which was published in October 2010 and became a New York Times best-seller.

 The following year, Duff co-starred in the independent comedy Stay Cool (2011) which was critically panned.
 The film saw Duff in a major role alongside Winona Ryder.
 Devoted, the sequel to Duff's authorial debut, was released in October 2011.
 In January 2012, Duff confirmed that she had again begun working on music.
-Throughout 2012, Duff primarily worked with songwriter Ali Tamposi, musicians Matt Squire and Jason Evigan.
-However, these works were not released.
+Throughout 2012, Duff primarily worked with Ali Tamposi, Matt Squire, and Jason Evigan, but these works were not released.
 The same year, she co-starred in Rob Margolies' comedy She Wants Me, as a well-known starlet who enters a love triangle.
-In August 2012, Duff signed a deal with 20th Century Fox to develop and produce a sitcom in which she would star.
-However, this plan failed to develop.
+In August 2012, Duff signed a deal with 20th Century Fox to develop and produce a sitcom in which she would star, but this plan failed to develop.
 She appeared as a guest judge in Project Runway that September.

 In early 2013, Duff guest starred in the Fox sitcom Raising Hope.
 She later guest starred in the tenth season finale of the CBS sitcom Two and a Half Men.
 Duff provided voice work for the animated film Wings, alongside Jesse McCartney and Josh Duhamel; she later appeared in its sequel the following year.
 By July 2013, Duff had finished filming the independent film Flock of Dudes, which was released in September 2016.
 That same year, Duff released the third and final novel in her Elixir trilogy, titled True (2013).